gilokimu/WooDroid/README.md

 Built-based on the documentation: http://woocommerce.github.io/woocommerce-rest-api-docs/#introduction

 ## Installation
+Please note that files are still being moved around - the project should be stable before end Feb 2019

 ### Maven dependency:
 Step 1.
 Add the JitPack repository to your build file